icybox129/DFESW13-Pokemon/README.md

 ## What went well?
 What didn't go as planned?
-Creating the basic CRUD functionality and custom queries went extremely well, I had pushed the commits for the CRUD functionality to their respective branches all within a couple of hours.However one mistake I did make was when I was creating my feature branches, I didn't merge back into my 'dev' branch before branching off into a new feature branch.
+Creating the basic CRUD functionality and custom queries went extremely well, I had pushed the commits for the CRUD functionality to their respective branches all within a couple of hours.
+However one mistake I did make was when I was creating my feature branches, I didn't merge back into my 'dev' branch before branching off into a new feature branch.
 Instead I kept branching off the latest branch.
 I eventually corrected this by merging my latest branch back into dev and then merging the latest branch into older branches I wanted to revisit and update.